Jobs at Sharp

 Ambulatory Care Residency (PGY2) at Sharp Rees-Stealy Medical Centers

-At Sharp Rees-Stealy, we strive to improve the health of our community through a caring partnership of patients, doctors and employees.
+At Sharp Rees-Stealy, our mission is to improve the health of our community through a caring partnership of patients, doctors and employees.
 We set community standards and exceed expectations in a caring, convenient, affordable and accessible manner.

-With 22 locations across San Diego County, our medical centers provide care that is convenient, affordable and accessible.
+Founded in 1923, Sharp Rees-Stealy has 22 locations throughout San Diego County, including facilities in Scripps Ranch, Rancho Bernardo, La Mesa and Chula Vista.
 And our 500 primary care doctors and specialists offer expertise in virtually every field of medicine.

 About the program.

 The PGY2 residency program in ambulatory care is designed to transition PGY1 residency graduates from a generalist practice setting to a specialized practice specific to the needs of ambulatory patients.
 The program is collaborative between Sharp Rees-Stealy Medical Group and Touro University California to expand pharmaceutical care and existing teaching programs to pharmacy students completing clinical clerkships in San Diego.
 This program is under the Pharmacy Benefits Administration department at Sharp Rees-Stealy.

 Training sites for the residency program are primarily located at Sharp Rees-Stealy Medical Centers throughout San Diego County, but also include facilities within the Sharp HealthCare integrated health system.